buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+0.10.8:
+   - Added an example message for death by gliding into a wall in the default config (msg.crash).
+   - Added handling of deaths by plugin or other miscellaneous methods (ie. the ones that result in the death message "<Player> died").
+Existing versions of the plugin require the addition of the key msg.default to config.yml to display the custom death message.

 0.10.7.1:
    - Fixed default config's TNT death message labeling - the no-entity variant no longer tries futilely to report the entity responsible for igniting TNT (&z) in the death message.
    - Note that the no-entity variant is currently the default for deaths due to TNT - the entity variants are not used at the moment.